-Val Stieglitz represents U.S. and foreign companies in business torts, unfair competition, commercial, intellectual property, trade secrets, insurance, and products liability litigation.
-His experience ranges from injunctive proceedings, through trials, mediations, arbitrations and appeals.
+Val Stieglitz represents the U.S. and foreign companies in business torts, unfair competition, commercial, intellectual property, trade secrets, insurance, and products liability litigation.
+His experience ranges from injunctive proceedings, through trials, mediations, arbitrations, and appeals.
 Val lead the firm's Business Litigation Group for 15 years, until 2017, and now chairs the firm's International Group, which assists foreign businesses with their U.S. interests.
-Val works regularly with lawyers and businesses in the EU and China concerning their U.S. matters, and heads Nexsen Pruet's China Business Group.
+Val works regularly with lawyers and businesses in the EU, China, and elsewhere, concerning their U.S. matters, and heads Nexsen Pruet's China Business Group.

 Val's broad case experience includes:

 - Business torts and contractual disputes;